Data vs classifiers, who wins?: Materials and methods

-The third script of the main set is in charge of performing the analysis and organizing the data generated by the previous scripts, in order to make the data easier to read.
+The third script of the main set is responsible for performing the analysis and organizing the data generated by the previous scripts to render the data easier to read.
 Among the various functions of this script is the creation of dataset rankings by item parameter.
 Each ranking will organize the datasets according to the percentage of instances with high values for each of the parameters, i.e. values above a certain threshold.
 For example, the difficulty ranking will sort the datasets by the number of instances with high difficulty values.
 Limits can be defined by the user.

-In case the user does not define any specific limit, default limit values are used, based on \citet{adedoyin2013using}.
-In the cited work, the authors point out that for an item to be considered difficult, the value of its difficulty parameter must be above 1.
+In case the user does not define any specific limit, default limit values are used, as based on \cite{adedoyin2013using}.
+In the mentioned work, the authors point out that, for an item to be considered difficult, the value of its difficulty parameter must be greater than 1.
 Very discriminative items have a discrimination value above 0.75.
-And for guessing the limit value is 0.2.
+And for guessing, the limit value is 0.2.
 Analyzing the percentages of item parameters is one of the interests of this work.

-Before calculating the probability of correct answer of the classifiers for the instances, one must first estimate the ability of the classifiers, as explained in Birnbaum's method.
-Both to estimate the ability $\theta$ and to calculate the probability of correct answer, use the Catsim package \citeyearpar{meneghetti2017application} from Python.
-For this, the instances are sorted according to their difficulty and divided into 10 groups, then they are used in ascending order to estimate the ability of the classifiers.
+Before calculating the classifiers correct answer probability for the instances, one must first estimate the ability of the classifiers, as explained in Birnbaum's method.
+Both to estimate the ability $\theta$ and to calculate the probability of correct answer use the Catsim package \cite{meneghetti2017application} from Python.
+For this, the instances are sorted according to their difficulty and divided into 10 groups; then, they are used in ascending order to estimate the ability of the classifiers.
 After this step, the probability of correct answer can then be calculated.

-In addition, this script also implements the True-Score \citep{lord1984comparison} concept explained earlier.
-Aiming to score the performance of classifiers.
-The True-Score, later, is also used as input for the generation of the rating values of the Glicko-2 system that is used to evaluate the performance and the innate ability of the classifiers.
+In addition, this script also implements the True-Score \citep{lord1984comparison} concept explained earlier in order to score the performance of classifiers.
+The True-Score, then, is also used as input for the generation of the rating values of the Glicko-2 system that is used to evaluate the performance and the innate ability of the classifiers.